PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

     \end{minipage}
 }

 As explained in \*@sec:standalone-model, there are 49 convolutional layers, one fully connected layer and two pooling layers in the ResNet-50 standalone model.
 The file "./3_miscellaneous/model_architectures/standalone_resnet50.txt" describes the exact architecture of the standalone model.
 Each convolutional layer has a specific number of kernels.
-Therefore, the number of activation maps available for swapping from the standalone model is 22720.
+In total, the number of activation maps available for swapping from the standalone model is 22720.

 As explained in \*@sec:contrastive-language-image-pre-training, CLIP's image encoder is a modified ResNet model.
 There are two additional convolutional layers in the first stage of the model.
-Therefore, there are 51 convolutional layers, one fully connected layer and two pooling layers in CLIP's image encoder model.
+In total, there are 51 convolutional layers, one fully connected layer and two pooling layers in CLIP's image encoder model.
 The file "./3_miscellaneous/model_architectures/clip_resnet.txt" describes the exact architecture of the CLIP model.
 Each convolutional layer has a specific number of kernels.
 The number of all $k$ activation maps available for swapping in the CLIP image encoder is 3840.

 ## Activation matching
 <!--